stealjs/steal-conditional/docs/pages/substitution-conditional-loading.md

-We could import each individual module and then write a simple algorithm to pick one of the translation values, in our example, that's an ok solution since we only have 3 translation modules, but you can imagine how annoying it would be to do the same, with 100 or even more modules.
+We could import each individual module and then write a simple algorithm to pick one of the translation values, in our example, that's an ok solution since we only have 3 translation modules, but you can imagine how annoying it would be to do the same with 100 or even more modules.

 ### The string substitution syntax